Marius Ștefănescu

-Marius Ștefănescu (/ro/; born 14 August 1998) is a Romanian professional footballer who plays as a winger or an attacking midfielder for Süper Lig club Konyaspor.
+Marius Ștefănescu (/ro/; born 14 August 1998) is a Romanian professional footballer who plays as a winger or an attacking midfielder for Liga I club Universitatea Cluj.

 Ștefănescu spent the first part of his senior career at Sepsi OSK, for which he made his professional debut in 2019, aged 20.
 He totalled 160 appearances in the top league and aided them in winning four domestic trophies, before transferring to FCSB in 2024.

-Internationally, Ștefănescu registered his full debut for Romania in June 2022, in a 0–3 UEFA Nations League loss to Montenegro.
+Internationally, Ștefănescu registered his full debut for Romania in June 2022, in a 3–0 UEFA Nations League loss to Montenegro.